userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices.md

 Return to the **Intune UI**

-Under **Apple ID** Enter the Managed Apple ID you used to log in and create the certificate
+Under **Apple Account** Enter the Managed Apple Account you used to log in and create the certificate

 Under **Apple MDM push certificate** Select the certificate you just downloaded then click **Upload**